James Callaghan: 1976 leadership election

-Barely two years after beginning his second spell as prime minister, Wilson announced his surprise resignation on 16 March 1976, and unofficially endorsed Callaghan as his successor.
-Callaghan was the favourite to win the leadership election; although he was the oldest candidate, he was also the most experienced and least divisive.
+Barely two years after beginning his second spell as prime minister, Wilson announced his resignation on 16 March 1976.
+Although this came as a surprise to most people, Callaghan had been tipped off by Wilson several days in advance.
+Callaghan was the favourite to win the subsequent leadership election; although he was the oldest candidate, at 64 years old, he was also the most experienced and least divisive, being seen as in the centre ground of the Labour Party.
 Popularity with all parts of the Labour movement saw him through the ballot of Labour MPs to win the leadership vote.
-On 5 April 1976, at the age of 64 years and 9 days, Callaghan became prime minister—the oldest prime minister at time of appointment since Winston Churchill.
+On 5 April 1976, Callaghan became prime minister.